Manage My Booking

 Al Masmak Fort

-If you’re looking for historical landmarks, then the Al Masmak Fort should be right at the top of your list.
+If you’re looking for historical landmarks, then the Al Masmak Fort should be at the top of your list.
 The mud-brick/clay castle played a significant role in the Al Saud gaining control over Riyadh, when the exiled Amir Abdulaziz Bin Abdul Rahman bin Faisal Al Saud captured the fortress.

 Opening Times: Men: Sunday, Tuesday & Thursday – 8am-2:30pm & 4pm-9pm, Saturday – 9am-noon.
 Women/Families: Monday & Wednesday – 8am-2:30pm & 4pm-9pm, Friday & Saturday – 4pm-7:30pm.